 With a few trial and error here and there, I was able to get the right setting for the sensitivity range.
 It was a time to start feeling realistic drumming too.

-Using the DTX on speakers gives out loud and heavy sounds.
-But when you try it on the headphone, perhaps when practicing alone in your room, it sounds even better.
+Using the DTX multi 12 on speakers gives out loud and heavy sounds.
+But when you try the DTX multi 12 on the headphone, perhaps when practicing alone in your room, the hi-hat sounds even better.
 I have used my headphones several times when I don’t want to disturb anyone, and the feedback is acceptable.

-But Yamaha has embraced this rule, and they always advise users on how to use it.
+But it has embraced this rule, and they always advise users on how to use it.
 Recording happens in real-time at a resolution of 480 pulses per quarter note.

-The USB function is perhaps another thing to look at.
+The Cubase ai USB function is perhaps another thing to look at.
 It makes importing samples as simple as putting a 16-bit WAV file to your USB’s memory stick.

-There is another USB for hosting connections that allows you to change the DTX into a MIDI interface.
+There is another Cubase ai USB for hosting connections that allows you to change the DTX multi 12 into a MIDI interface.
 As a PC and Mac user, you should enjoy playing your percussion more naturally through a computer.

 - 12 pads on a well-designed body